 Besides all this, the fact is that a substantial portion of all revenue generated by all of our workshops, classes, performances, and sales, go directly to supporting people in need, as well as creating employment opportunities for many very grateful people!

-For the duration of your stay with us while participating in our Guinea Trip and Intensive Course, we will provide you with simple and very basic but comfortable accommodations.
-The exact location will be determined closer to departure and will be based on the number of participants and local conditions & availability.
+For the duration of your stay with us while participating in our Guinea Trip and Intensive Course, we will provide you with simple and very basic but comfortable accommodations on a private property with a large fenced yard near the village of Dubreka (about an hour north of Conakry).
+Exact location may be changed based on the number of participants and local conditions & availability.

-You will either be staying in a homestay situation - experience warm African hospitality! - with Kocassale's closest friends and family, or you will be sharing a house together with ourselves and the other Guinea Trip particpiants, rented especially for the occasion.
-You may also find yourself staying in hotels during our outings & excursions, or in the case that we should decide to organize a split-location workshop and will not be staying in one single place for more than a couple of days.
+You will be staying in a homestay situation with ourselves and our closest friends and family, alongside the other Guinea Trip participants.
+You may also find yourself staying in hotels, camping, or staying in rentals during our outings & excursions, or in the case that we should decide to organize a split-location workshop and will not be staying in one single place for the full workshop duration.

-You will be living alongside the locals, like the locals, and thus rooms are "African style" - rustic and minimally furnished - and are supplied with basic beds and bedding (matress, sheet, & pillow), as well as mosquito nets & fans.
+You will be living alongside the locals, like the locals, and thus rooms are "African style" - rustic and minimally furnished - and are supplied with basic beds and bedding (mattress, sheet, & pillow), as well as mosquito nets & fans.
 Toilet facilities are often shared, and there is no hot water.
-Washing machines and dryers are non-existant (we hand-wash) - however, there are plenty of people who will be more than happy to wash your clothes for a tip - creating employment is one of the key objectives of our Guinea trips!
-Kitchen facilities are shared and will be minimal - water may be from buckets, stoves are actually coal-barbecues, and there will be a refrigerator available to you - but don't forget, all meals and preparation are included in your course fees! ; ) Clean purified drinking water will also be provided.
+Washing machines and dryers are non-existent (we hand-wash) - however, there are plenty of people who will be more than happy to wash your clothes for a tip - creating employment is one of the key objectives of our Guinea trips!
+Kitchen facilities are shared and will be minimal - water may be from buckets, stoves are actually coal-barbecues - but don't forget, all meals and preparation are included in your course fees! ; ) Purified drinking water will also be provided.

 Please be prepared to share spaces, to connect with locals, to adapt to new situations, conditions, and perhaps comfort levels, in order to truly enjoy and experience Guinea from an intimate perspective.